 Who has tried speech input on the desktop?
-Who uses it regularly?
-Who uses it not only for dictation but also for commands-and-control?
+Who uses it regularly, or trains people on it regularly?

+Who uses it not only for dictation but also for command-and-control?
 Anybody use it hands-free?
 How many people have tried it and wanted to use it but dropped it?
 Why?